Oil Condition Monitoring

 There are two primary focus areas in oil monitoring for evaluate machine health:

-• The condition of the oil
+• The condition of the oil.

-• The detection of contamination particles within it
+• The detection of contamination particles within it.

 IMAnalytics enables monitoring of both these key elements.
 Additionally, we can combine oil monitoring with advanced vibration analysis, providing a more complete insight to your machine health.

-Beyond oil condition degradation, contamination by dirt, dust, grit, or internal wear particles is a common issue.
+Beyond oil condition degradation, contamination by dirt, dust, grit, or internal wear particles are a common issue.
+These contaminants can be proof of various potential problems

 The presence of external contaminants such as dirt, dust, or grit may indicate a need for thorough cleaning or oil replacement.
 They could also suggest more severe problems, like cracks or breaks in machinery casing, allowing harmful external particles to enter.

-IM Analytics’ system not only detects these particles but also analyses their types and concentrations to pinpoint specific machinery failures or approaching issues.
+IMAnalytics not only detects these particles but also analyses their types and concentrations to pinpoint specific machinery failures or approaching issues.